 Vertical agreements benefit from the De Minimis Notice if the market share of the supplier and the buyer/reseller on any of the affected relevant markets does not exceed 15%.
 In the case of cumulative foreclosure effects of parallel networks of agreements, the limit is reduced to 5%.
-Vertical agreements benefitting from de minimis treatment escape the prohibition of Article 101(1) TFEU for all restrictions of competition, with the exception of the hard-core restrictions listed in Article 4 of Regulation 2022/720.
+Vertical agreements benefitting from de minimis treatment escape the prohibition of Article 101(1) TFEU for all restrictions of competition.
+However, if the vertical agreement includes any of the hardcore restrictions listed in Article 4 of Regulation 2022/720, the de minimis regime does not apply.